 The linear range of detection is the region in which band intensity is proportional the amount of target protein on the membrane.
 As the amount of protein increases so should the band intensity.
 In the image below you can see where the issue lies, the linear range is marked with the blue box, outside of this region this proportional relationship is lost, especially at the extreme ends where the signal will be either completely over or under-saturated.

 Things get more complex still when loading controls are factored in as Western blot quantification is only truly accurate if both the target protein, and loading control both have similar linear ranges.
-This is shown in the two graphs below; in the first where the linear ranges of detection overlap then quantification of proteins within this overlap zone will be fine.
+This is shown in the two graphs on this below.
+In the graph above, the linear ranges of detection overlap; quantification of proteins within this overlap zone will be fine.
 However, in the latter where they don’t overlap it is easy to see how changes in protein concentration can impact the band-intensity for one protein, but not the other.
 In this instance quantification is next to useless.

 Determining the linear range is relatively easy, and can be achieved by taking a sample and performing a serial dilution.
 If the ranges overlap then determining the amount of sample to load is also similarly easy.
 However, if the ranges don’t overlap, as is common when assessing low-abundance proteins in association with a highly expressed housekeeping gene, then it becomes more difficult to accurately quantify.
 Furthermore, if your protein of interest is strongly up or down-regulated by your treatment then this can further interfere with your attempts to fit within the linear range.

 What to do if your linear ranges don't overlap

 Don’t worry!
 There are several options available.
 Here are two tips on what to do if your linear ranges don’t overlap.